jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

 .. raw:: html

-   <h3>Imprinted linear power spectra</h3>
+   <h3>Noise-corrected power spectra</h3>

-With confidence in the linear corrections, let us now go back to using binned power spectra.
+With confidence in the linear corrections, let us now go back to using binned power spectra (the standard).
 That is, remove the ``powerspec_options`` parameter --- which you introduced earlier --- from the parameter file.
-Further add imprinted linear power spectra to the desired output, by changing ``powerspec_select`` to
+Further add *corrected* non-linear power spectra to the desired output, by changing ``powerspec_select`` to

 .. code-block:: python3

    powerspec_select = {
-       'matter': {'data': True, 'linear': True, 'linear imprinted': True, 'plot': False}, }
+       'matter': {'data': True, 'corrected': True, 'linear': True, 'plot': False}, }

 inside the parameter file.
-Now perform one last simulation including the necessary linear corrections;
+Now perform one last simulation, including the necessary linear corrections;

 .. code-block:: bash